muscak/Basics/README.md

 # Basics
-This repo contains the basic information and examples about Python and it's libraries such as NumPy, Pandas, MatplotLip and Seaborn.
+This repo contains the basic information and examples about Python and it's libraries such as
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn